digi-ron/AU-Falcon-SPUD-Project/Engine/Alternator/Alternator.md

 ---
-description: alternator information
+description: Alternator Information
 ---

 # Alternator

-## Types
+## Alternator Types

 The AU Falcon has 3 types of alternators depending on factors such as series and engine option: